andreas-maniotis/trivium/README.md

 ```
 	Eval[ (op p... ) ]  = something.
 ```
-We shall the number of arguments in p... the *arity* of op.
+We shall call the number of arguments in p... the *arity* of op.
 For instance the command `first` has the arity 1: When we give it one argument xs, then xs will be evaluated, and then the first element of the resulting list will be returned.

 The operator `if` has the arity 3.
 A complete if-expression has the form `(if cond alternative_1 alternative_2)`

 Only for the the command `list` we cannot define an arity, because the number of elements a list takes is not fixed.